i5-650/devops-course/tp3/README.md

 ## The HTTP Server
 Because the HTTP server should allow you to access the content of the front and the API, I decided to root everything that starts with `/api` to the API and everything else to the front.
 I'm not really using the port like I should, but I think it's a good way to do it.

+## Proxy Authentication
+I set up a proxy authentication because everyone could access it and insert data.
+So I didn't want this to append.
+I used the `auth_basic` and `auth_basic_user_file` to set up the authentication.
+I also used the `htpasswd` command to create the file that contains the users and their passwords.
+That wasn't asked but I was too curious to not do it.

 ## Flaws
 - The Front is not quite variablized.